ABM & A-1 Logo Small

 Roller Mills

-Roller mills use cylindrical, opposing rollers to crush or grind material.
-They are typically used for medium to fine grinding, and are capable of producing a wide range of particle sizes.
+Roller mills use cylindrical, opposing rollers to crush or grind material that is fed between them.
+They are used for medium to coarse grinding where control is key, and are capable of producing a wide range of particle sizes.
 Roller mills are suitable for grinding materials that are relatively soft and not too abrasive, such as grains, seeds, and certain types of food products.
 They are also useful for gentle, consistent applications like cracking grain.
+They are not used for extremely hard materials because they can knock the rollers out of tuning and cause loss of efficiency and constant adjustment.

 Operating Principle

 The grind size is set by adjusting the gap between the rollers.
 This is done by turning a screw or lever that moves the rollers closer together or farther apart.
-By adjusting the gap, the roller mill can produce a wider range of particle sizes, from fine flour to coarse feed.
+By adjusting the gap, the roller mill can produce a wider range of particle sizes, from fine to coarse feed.
+More expensive models can have their rollers adjusted remotely.

 The consistency of grind is determined by the manufacturing quality and the number of rollers the material passes by.
 Higher quality mills will be sturdier, making the roller position more consistent, thus a more consistent grind.
 And more rollers means more passes of the product, which always reduces variability.
-Though there is an exchange between these two strategies, increased rollers will be more effective and more expensive, as they are often large and solid metal.
+Though there is an exchange between these two strategies, increased rollers will be more effective and more expensive.

 Types of roller mills

-There are several types of roller mills, including roll crushers, smooth roll crushers, and toothed roll crushers.
-Roll crushers have a simple design and are commonly used for primary crushing applications.
-Smooth roll crushers have a more complex design and are used for fine grinding applications.
-Toothed roll crushers have serrated teeth on the rollers and are used for breaking down sticky or sticky materials.
+There are several types of roller mills including standard roll crushers, smooth roll crushers, and toothed roll crushers.
+Standard roll crushers have a simple design and are commonly used for primary crushing applications.
+Smooth roll crushers are usually more complex and are used for finer applications.
+Toothed roll crushers have serrated teeth on the rollers and are used for breaking down sticky materials.

 Advantages